greg-gzillion/phoenix-protocol-specs/README.md

 ## The Problem
 *   COMEX/LBMA paper price manipulation.
 *   eBay/Dealer fees (15%) and reversible chargebacks.
-*   Illiquidity and unfair pricing for physical holders (e.g., 90% silver).
+*   Illiquidity and unfair pricing for physical holders

 ## The Solution: A Peer-to-Peer Auction Protocol
 A decentralized, non-custodial marketplace where: